Knowledge Base Style Guide

 Formatting

-Follow the Documentation Style Guide and use the recommended word list.
-The important thing is that we have clear information for the customer following a standard template that, over time, users will be accustomed to navigating.
+Follow the Documentation Style Guide and use the recommended word list unless otherwise specified.
+The important thing is that we deliver clear information following a standard template that customers know they can trust.

 File naming

-File name should be similar to the title of the article.
+File name should be as similar to the title of the article as possible.
 Follow the conventions in the structure guide.
 Specifically:

-- Do not use special characters and spaces, or capital letters in file names, directory names, branch names, and anything that generates a path.
+- Do not use special characters, spaces, or capital letters in file names, directory names, branch names, or anything that generates a path.
 This will break things when submitting the article to the Support Super Form for Zendesk.

 - When creating or renaming a file or directory and it has more than one word in its name, use underscores (_) instead of spaces or dashes.